General Building Policies

-Per found items, after 30 days any item will become the property of Southern Illinois University Student Center.
+The owner of the item must be the individual claiming the item.
+In the case of a minor, the parent/guardian must claim the item.
+Per found items, after 30 days any item will become the property of the SIU Student Center.
 Items in usable condition may be donated to local charities.
 Purses and wallets will be given to the Department of Public Safety if the owner fails to claim item after contacted.

 - In the case of a fire or fire drill, fire alarms will sound throughout the Student Center.
 Patrons should evacuate through the nearest or safest exit and/or per the instruction of a emergency team member.